 Full day workshop

-Intelligent Vehicles can be considered as today's core application of robotics technologies, from driving assistance systems that use algorithms developed for robotic guidance, to autonomous vehicles that rely on technologies developed in mobile robotics.
 The main focus of the workshop is systematic development of complex autonomous systems where humans play a vital role in decision making.
 Software architectures that are capable of adjusting the level of autonomy between manual and autonomous operation is an essential feature for autonomous passenger vehicles.
-The control sharing and trading between the robotic system and the human is an area of concern where researchers and industries have not arrived at a consensus.
-The goal of the workshop is to identify the limitations of current approaches and to identify critical challenges in architecting human-centered intelligent vehicles and HRI systems.
+The control sharing and trading between automation and human counterparts is an area of concern where researchers and industries have not arrived at a consensus.
+The goal of the workshop is to identify the limitations of current approaches and to identify critical challenges in architecting human-centered intelligent vehicles.
 Specifically, the workshop addresses how the key functional concepts from research areas such as cognitive architectures, self-adaptive software, human behavioral modeling can be formally integrated in order to build safe emergent intelligent vehicles.

 The main purpose of any passenger vehicle is to navigate between its origin and destination, within this process there are two types of interaction: with the driver/passengers and with other entities sharing the same road network.
 The focus of this workshop is to explore how Man (driver/passenger) – Machine (vehicle) Interaction is being addressed.
 The transition between machine or driver control needs to be implemented whilst ensuring safety.
 Within this perspective, mechanisms that provide sufficient information to the driver are needed so a sufficient level of trust is reached for the driver to relinquish control.
 Further, whenever necessary the machine should relinquish control at the end-of-a mission only when it reckons that the driver can regain control in safety.
 In case of a situation beyond the autonomous capabilities of the vehicle, the machine should request for assistance to the driver if and only if the driver is in a position to take control, else the vehicle shall be able to move into a safe operational mode.